FreeCAD/FreeCAD-documentation/wiki/Plot_Basic_tutorial.md

 ## Plotting data

-In order to plot data you don\'t need to create a new FreeCAD document, simply show the Python console and start sending commands, or use [macros](Macros.md).
+To plot data you don\'t need a FreeCAD document, simply open the [Python console](Python_console.md) and start sending commands, or use [macros](Macros.md).

 ### Creating plot document

-Plots are special documents that can be created manually in order to add data later, or allow the module creates one automatically when you start plotting data.
-Create your own plot documents have 2 advantages:
+Plots are special documents that can be created manually in order to add data later, or the module can create one automatically when you start plotting data.
+Creating your own plot document has two advantages:

 -   You can set the document window label.
--   You can control easily on which document you plot your data.
+-   You can control the document where you plot your data.

-In order to create new plot document simply launch following commands:
+To create a new plot document simply launch the following commands:

 ```python